OLYMPIC CHAMPION ROWDY GAINES TALKS HAMMER HEAD SWIM CAPS

 GMM: Is that why you recently endorsed the Hammer Head® Swim Cap?
 Why did you get involved?

 Rowdy: I really loved the idea as soon as I heard about it and tried one on.
 A swim cap that is all about safety and protecting heads in the water?
 That’s so needed.
-And it’s not just for six-year-old seasonal country club swimmers and other beginners who might bump their heads doing backstroke finishes at the wall.
+And it’s not just for six-year-old seasonal summer league swimmers and other beginners who might bump their heads doing backstroke finishes at the wall.
 It’s of course critical to them, but it’s also for all kinds of other aquatic athletes at various ages and skill levels.
-Triathletes and master swimmers love the safety, comfort and durability of the cap and divers have added protection when they are learning their entries and as they graduate to the high platforms.
+Triathletes and Masters swimmers love the safety, comfort and durability of the cap and divers have added protection when they are learning their entries and as they graduate to the high platforms.
 Plus we have a large number of Special Olympics and Paralympic swimmers in this country that can obviously benefit.

 GMM: You sound passionate about swimmer safety?